City of Fort Collins Election Sign Disposal

-The City of Fort Collins is encouraging community members looking to dispose of political signs to do so correctly as elections are ending.
+The City of Fort Collins encourages community members looking to dispose of political signs to do so correctly as elections are ending.

 Most election signs are not recyclable and should not be put in curbside recycling bins.
 Signs should be disposed of differently depending on the material a sign is made from.